Meningitis and encephalitis

 - Streptococcus pneumoniae – called pneumococcal meningitis.
 Infants under 2 years old and those with compromised immune systems are at greatest risk for it.
 A pneumococcal vaccine is now given as part of the routine immunisation programme in Australia.
 It protects against some forms of pneumococcal meningitis

 - Neisseria meningitidis – called meningococcal meningitis.
-Seen in college students, infants, children, international travellers, and the .
+More commonly seen in college students, infants, children, international travellers, and the .
 It is the leading cause of bacterial meningitis in children and young adults and is highly contagious.
 There are 13 known serogroups, designated by letters of the alphabet, of which A, B, C, W135 and Y most commonly cause disease.
-Since the introduction of a meningococcal vaccine, many cases have been prevented.
+Since the introduction of a meningococcal vaccine, many cases have been prevented however not all strains are covered by the currently available vaccines.

 - Haemophilus influenzae type b – once the most common cause of bacterial meningitis, its incidence has decreased because of widespread of children.